diaa/apg-workshop/_entries/02-02 connecting-db.md

 <a href="media/connectionString.png" target="_blank"><img src="media/connectionString.png" style="width:800px"></a>

-Open Cloud Shell and create a new *.pg_azure* file using your favourite editor (if you are not compfortable with Vim you can use VSCode):
+Open Cloud Shell and create a new *.pg_azure* file using your favourite editor (if you are not comfortable with Vim you can use VSCode):

 **Using VIM**
 ```sh